kanke/Rock-Paper-Scissors/README.md

 ######Rules:
 ![Rules](https://github.com/kanke/Rock-Paper-Scissors/blob/master/src/main/resources/RPSSL.png)

+######To Do:
-use SOLID
+* use SOLID

-use Design Pattern
+* use Design Pattern

+* Use of interface/implementation segragation.

+* Use Enums instead of magic numbers for GameResult.

+* Handle NullPointerException when incorrect players or value is entered

+* Finish writing tests

-Use Docker
+* Use Docker

-Deploy using AWS for Docker
+* Deploy using AWS for Docker